kamperh/kamperh.github.io/notes/writing.md

 had given a talk with some nasty looking tables on some of the slides, and he sent a kind email with some great recommendations.

-Leanne Nortje edited and made suggestions for parts of the template above.
+Leanne Nortje edited and made suggestions for parts of the above LaTeX template.